rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 Return element attributes as a JSON string.

-The attributes returned include the ones not supported by Verovio
+The attributes returned include the ones not supported by Verovio.

 **Returns**